VOLUNTEER » Alternative Spring Break

 Tom Wille, 2011

-Each year, United Way of Northern New Jersey partners with United Way of Essex and West Hudson to bring college students from across the country to New Jersey for United Way Alternative Spring Break.
+Each year, United Way of Northern New Jersey partners with United Way of Essex and West Hudson and Break a Difference to bring college students from across the country to New Jersey for United Way Alternative Spring Break.

 Here, helping ALICE and families living in poverty – including those affected by Hurricane Sandy – is the focus of Alternative Spring Break.
 ALICE is an acronym that stands for Asset Limited, Income Constrained, Employed.
 ALICE represents men and women of all ages and races who get up each day to go to work, but who aren’t sure if they’ll be able to put dinner on the table each night.
 Despite being employed, they cannot afford the basics of child care, health care, housing, transportation, and food.
 And they are certainly not equipped to weather a crisis like Hurricane Sandy.